badallmann/klatremus-public/README.md

 I'm building a web 2.0 blogging platform since 2018 :P

-The problem I'm trying to solve is to create the first (as far as I know) fully mobile-editable, open web-publishable blog platform (hosting + editing), with no platform overhead (like the current state of Tumblr, VSCO), as to integrate with existing social media apps for showcasing extended content.
+The problem I'm trying to solve is to create the first mobile-editable && open web publishable multimedia blog platform.
+No platform overhead like the current state of Tumblr, VSCO.
+May be integrated with existing social media apps as a link-in-bio site, showcasing extended content.

 Inspired by: Classic weblogs, Tumblr blogs with themes, independent photography portfolio websites, linktrees, but also the note taking app Obsidian (accumulative writing and structuring of blog pages).